gather-data/gather-public/content/docs/terms-of-service.md

 "Staff User Account" means a staff user account that has been validly registered for use with the Software.

 “Software” means the proprietary software developed by Gather and its corresponding documentation or data which are related to the Services.

+"Subscription Term" means the period during which You have agreed to subscribe to a Service with respect to any individual Staff User Account.

 "Third Party Software" means any third-party products incorporated into the Software, including any open source software available under the GNU Affero General Public License (AGPL), GNU General Public License (GPL), GNU Lesser General Public License (LGPL), Mozilla Public License (MPL), Apache License, BSD licenses, or any other license that is approved by the Open Source Initiative.